-A memory disorder diagnosis can often seem overwhelming.
+A memory disorder diagnosis can seem overwhelming and intimidating.
 Whether you are living with a diagnosis, or caring for someone with a memory disorder, there are many variables to consider when planning for the future.

 Sarah Harlock, Program Director for the DENT Integrative Center for Memory, shared five important initials steps to take after receiving a memory disorder diagnosis.